DrappierTechnologies/MLND/Proposal.md

 In this section, clearly describe the problem that is to be solved.
 The problem described should be well defined and should have at least one relevant potential solution.
 Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once).

-In this proposal we will attempt to replicate the human interpretation for one component of a larger trading system.
-What is meant by this is that we would like to achieve super human results when utilizing news to make trade decisions on the US stock markets.
+In this capstone we will attempt to predict whether the Dow Jones Indistrial Average will close up or close down based on sentiment analysis performed on the news headlines of that day.

 ### Datasets and Inputs